 - It does take a little kneading to get all the dry bits moistened when working the dough, but don’t be worried about overworking it.
 They will still come out nice and soft.

 I love to make these on a cool foggy morning and enjoy them with a cup of hot tea.
 If you use canned pumpkin they can even be made year round!
-If you are someone who loves scones, then you should give my recipe for Toasted Coconut and Lime Scones a try, they are wonderful also!
+Because they are great the next day, you can make them ahead of time, and just pop one in the microwave for a few seconds to warm it.

 - 3 cups All Purpose Flour